awsdocs/amazon-chime-administration-guide/doc_source/okta_sso.md

-# Connect to Okta SSO<a name="okta_sso"></a>
+# Connecting to Okta SSO<a name="okta_sso"></a>

 If you have an enterprise account, you can connect to Okta SSO to authenticate and assign user permissions\.

 **Note**
-If you need to create an enterprise account, which allows you to manage all users within a given set of email address domains, see [Create an Amazon Chime Account](invite-users-enterprise.md)\.
+If you need to create an enterprise account, which allows you to manage all users within a given set of email address domains, see [Step 2 \(Optional\): Configuring Account Settings](getting-started.md#acct-settings)\.

+Connecting Amazon Chime to Okta requires configuring two applications in the Okta Administration Console\.
+The first application is manually configured, and uses OpenID Connect to authenticate users to the Amazon Chime service\.
+The second application is available as **Amazon Chime SCIM Provisioning** in the Okta Integration Network \(OIN\)\.
+It is configured to push updates to Amazon Chime about changes to users and groups\.

 **To connect to Okta SSO**